CiscoDevNet/sastre/README.md

 ### Docker install

-Build the docker container:
+First, proceed with the [GitHub install](#Github-install) outlined above.

-- Proceed with the Github install as above.
+Ensure you are within the directory cloned from GitHub:

-- Move to the clone directory (cd sastre).
+    % cd Sastre-Pro

-- Then proceed as follows
+Then proceed as follows to build the docker container:

     % docker build -t sastre .
     Sending build context to Docker daemon    220MB